Where Will You Be Hanging Your Outdoor Curtains? Location, location, location!

 An excellent choice for hanging in windy areas, tab top outdoor curtains hang sturdily on the pole and offer continuous matching color from top to bottom.
 Great for a clean, efficient appearance on a porch or deck, tab top outdoor drapes hang true to their listed length, which makes measuring a breeze.
 They also are capable of extending more fully than their grommeted counterparts.
 Tab top patio curtains offer a clean, stylish look, without sacrificing any functionality.

 Excessive wind can ruin any outdoor setting.
 Our Stabilizing Grommets can help alleviate this frustration drastically.
 What are Stabilizing Grommets?
 They are tiny one-half inch grommets located on the bottom corners of the curtain panel itself.
-These can be used to tie-down or “stabilize” any of our curtains.
+These can be used to tie-down or “stabilize” any of our curtains. *For extra stability, our Extra wide curtains come with 3 stabilizing grommets.
+One in each corner, and one in the middle.

 Some things to consider.